sys-bio/tellurium/README.md

 Binary pip packages for Tellurium are available from PyPi and support 64-bit Python versions 2.7, 3.5, and 3.6 for Windows, Mac, and Linux.
 Pip packages are tested on Fedora 22, Debian 8, Ubuntu 14.04, and Mac OS X 10.10.

+There are two options here, you can either use the basic python console or use spyder.
+With spyder you get graphing and a better user experience.
+If you don't want to use either of these you can try the Jupyer interface described previously.

+If you use the basic python console just type

+pip install tellurium

+If this doesn't work please contact your IT admistrator as it means you have a misconfiged computer.

+If you wish to get acess to the spyde IDE the follow these instructions:

 First go to:

 https://www.anaconda.com/download/